 To make the farmers understand the salient features of Pongamia, one day training was organised by the service provider.
 The total amount of the loan outstanding at the end of the sixth year comes to Rs.
 78.10 lakh.
-The Society will be able to repay the loan in sixth year.
-Monitoring of the project is the responsibility of the technical service provider.
-The agency will send a report on the condition of plantation to the society as well as the Deputy Commissioner.
+The provider.
+The agency Deputy Commissioner.